NASARace/race/doc/manual/design/rgis.rst

 ================

 RACE applications often require access to geographic databases in order to process tracks.
-Typical examples are tasks such as finding the nearest landing site for a given aircraft position, or to generate a trajectory from a flight plan that consists of waypoint names.
+Typical examples are tasks such as finding the nearest landing node for a given aircraft position, or to generate a trajectory from a flight plan that consists of waypoint names.

 Most of these databases are semi-static, i.e. the data only changes periodically and is immutable